 - Medical insurance has changed for the child

 - Additional health care costs for the child

 - Development of special needs by the child

 - Living arrangements have changed for the child

 If you are unemployed, can child support get taken out of unemployment benefits?

 Yes.
-As much as 50% of unemployment benefits can be withheld to pay for child support.
+As much as 50 percent of unemployment benefits can be withheld to pay for child support.
 The Texas Workforce Commission can withhold child support payments (and medical support payments).